nayakyash-2025/Capstone_project/README.md

 Industry: Marketing & Lead Generation
 ----------------------------------------------
-What It Does:
+1.What It Does:
 Automatically generates and sends personalized emails by analyzing prospect profiles for improved engagement and deliverability.
 -----------------------------------------------
 Key Features :
-    Analyzes each prospect's profile and behavior
+Analyzes each prospect's profile and behavior.
-    Personalizes subject lines and content
+Personalizes subject lines and content.
-    Optimizes send timing per prospect
+Optimizes send timing per prospect.
-    A/B tests message variations
+A/B tests message variations.
-    Tracks engagement and adjusts strategy
+Tracks engagement and adjusts strategy.
 -----------------------------------------------
 How It Works:
 Session Management: